dankzegriefer/3ds_injector/README.md

 mid-kid - patissier.py and Makefile (besides CakesFW, which is an awesome project)

-AuroraWright - Some modifications and cleanup
+AuroraWright - Some modifications and cleanup, RO sigpatches

 TuxSH - Overclocking/L2 patch, language emulation patch